-Instrument No.: Statement of Principles No. 2 of 2022
+Instrument No.: Statement of Principles No. 2 of 2023

-Kind of Injury, Disease or Death: Hashimoto thyroiditis
+Kind of Injury, Disease or Death: Atrial fibrillation and atrial flutter

 This Legislative Instrument is compatible with the human rights and freedoms recognised or declared in the international instruments listed in section 3 of the Human Rights (Parliamentary Scrutiny) Act 2011.